AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Search index/Nested query.md

 # Nested query

-This topic describes how to use NestedQuery to query the data of nested columns.
-You cannot directly query NESTED fields.
+This topic describes how to use nested query to query the child row data of nested columns.
+You cannot directly query nested fields.
 You must specify the NestedQuery object.
-In NestedQuery, you must specify the path of a NESTED column and a subquery.
+In NestedQuery, you must specify the path of a nested column and a subquery.
 The subquery can be of any type.

 ## Prerequisites